Janet Jackson's Success and Achievements in Timeline

 In 2008, Billboard placed Janet Jackson at number seven on its list of the Hot 100 All-Time Top Artists.

-In November 2014, Janet Jackson was voted 'Queen of Pop' in an online poll conducted by VH1.com.
+In November 2014, Janet Jackson was voted 'Queen of Pop' in an online poll conducted by VH1.

-October 2015: First Nomination for Rock and Roll Hall of Fame
+October 2015: Nomination for induction into the Rock and Roll Hall of Fame

 In October 2015, Janet Jackson received her first nomination for induction into the Rock and Roll Hall of Fame.